DWTechs/efficient-git/content/save.md

 If your computer died during the night and is not starting up anymore, you can pull your save to another computer and work as if nothing happened.
 The backup saved you from starting from scratch again.

 Hopefully, most of the time, you will not have any issue during the night.
-The next morning you then need to reset your commit on your local branch:
+The next morning you then need to reset your commit on your local branch so you can keep seeing your modification in your IDE:

 ```bash
 git reset HEAD~1
 ```
 Now your backup commit is reset in the local repository.
-You can keep working on your branch as you left it.
 This also means your local branch diverged compared to the remote branch.
-You want to get your banches up to date while keeping your save on the remote just in case.
+Thus you want to get your remote banch up to date.
 To do so you need to pull the remote in order to revert it:

 ```bash
 git stash